Polypropylene (PP) is the second-most commonly used plastic in the industry. Learn more about its properties, benefits, drawbacks, and applications.

 Injection molding: PP is a very common injection molding material due to the easiness to mold.
 Its versatility allows for many different uses, despite its semi-crystalline shape.
 PP is commonly available in the form of pellets for this purpose.
 Additionally, it shows a low-rate viscosity when melted, which account for larger possibilities for shaping.
 Shrinking is possible, but it can be overcome by changing its production factors.

 CNC Machinable Plastic: An interesting method for producing PP, given the possibility to prototype living hinge products.
 PP is widely used as sheet stock for machine manufacturing.
 However, given its low annealing temperature, PP is subject to deform under heat.
 Yet, with some skill, the material can give outstanding pieces with great detail.
 CNC is usually applied when a small number of PP parts are required.

 3D printing: PP is the newest material in the Ultimaker range!
 Even though 3D printing it might be quite challenging, PP filament is now available in the market.
-Take a look at Verbatim PP 3D Filament in Amazon.
+Take a look at Verbatim PP 3D Filament at Amazon.

 Isostatic polypropylene was discovered by the Italian chemist Guilio Natta in 1954 while working for the Italian company Montecatini.
 The production of PP at room temperature and atmospheric pressure was achieved by implementing the titanium-based catalyst for polymerization, invented by the German chemist Karl Ziegler.
 Both chemists were awarded the Nobel Prize of Chemistry in recognition of their Ziegler-Natta catalyst.
 Since the 1980s the production and applications of PP have increased, thanks to more efficient catalyst types and property enhancements.